Hotel Kingston

-Hotel Kingston is an Indian TV series which aired on Star One from 11 November 2004 to 2 November 2005.
+Hotel Kingston is an Indian television series that aired on Star One from 11 November 2004 to 2 November 2005.
 It was produced by Sagar Arts.

 Plot

-Caught in the midst of Hotel Kingston are Shelly Sahay (Sonal Sehgal) and Vishwamitra (Vish) Kelkar (Amit Varma) - the ideal lovers with their pyar bhari takrar.
-She the NRI and he the simple middle class guy.
+Caught in the midst of Hotel Kingston are Shelly Sahay (Sonal Sehgal) and Vishwamitra "Vish" Kelkar (Amit Varma) - the ideal lovers.
+She is an NRI and he is a simple middle-class guy.
 Their worlds come together to run the Hotel Kingston.
 Hate turns into liking and liking into love as these two find the perfect companions in each other.